 Before moving to Scotland we used to come up on holiday and drive straight up the A82 and passed Loch Lomond and I can’t tell you what a plonker I feel for doing this having recently stayed at Cameron Club Lodges.
 We discovered there is plenty to do whilst staying at Cameron Club Lodges.
 The local area is full of amazing walks and activities for couples and families alike.

 Check in was mid afternoon and we were greeted at the Club Lodge reception (situated on the right hand side of the road as you come into Cameron House resort) and given all the usual information about restaurant opening times, spa facilities, golf course and the concierge service between the hotel and The Carrick site.
 Once furnished with all the information we needed and our lodge keys, we were escorted to our accommodation just a couple of miles up the road by one of the concierge gentlemen.
 He walked us through the property telling how to use the heating and just showing us where things were.
-Something that apparently is done for all first timers in the lodges.
+Something that apparently is done for all first timers in the lodges, a nice touch.

 Of course, the first thing we wanted to do was have a look around and go to the spa.

 Cameron Club Lodges

-Our accommodation was one of the last on the lane and over looked a pond to the back.
+Our accommodation was one of the last on the resort driveway and over looked a pond to the back.
 I guess this is one of the reasons for having an “upside down” layout, you can make the most of the view and this was definitely a plus point for us.

 Downstairs two bedrooms, one double and the other two single beds, both en-suite.
 Simply decorated, with plenty of storage and space.
 French doors opening out on to a patio area.
 The bathrooms are spacious with a huge bath and double shower.

 Upstairs is where the magic is at!
 Open plan kitchen with living/dining space and double doors opening out on to a balcony.
 Great for watching the ducks and swans on the pond.
 The large comfy leather sofas also provide a good view out if it’s a bit chilly to have the doors open.